-- To apply knowledge of core subject which is derived ab initio in their \ four year UG program - \ To stimulate an idea which is thought provoking in formulating engineering requirement - \ To form a problem, analyze, diagnose and arrive for many solutions - To design (which is blended with simulation) prototype model which \ is a primitive. - To use digital techniques, program skills & modern simulation tools \ necessary for soft computing methods - To fulfill aphorism "Think locally act Globally" in order to cater to \ the needs of society such as Cultural and Environmental issues. - To maintain the knowledge levels at par with contemporary \ competencies - To comprehend the professional, ethical, legal, security and social \ responsibilities. - To aware that education is possession that cannot be isolated from \ the individual throughout their life - To communicate cogently with people from all walks of life. \ - To demonstrate the capability and knowledge to modify the problem \ formulation and methods of solution based on the results to arrive at acceptable solution, independently.
+- > To apply knowledge of core subject which is derived ab initio in their four year UG program - > To stimulate an idea which is thought provoking in formulating engineering requirement - To form a problem, analyze, diagnose and arrive for many solutions - > To design (which is blended with simulation) prototype model which is a primitive. - > To use digital techniques, program skills & modern simulation tools necessary for soft computing methods - To fulfill aphorism "Think locally act Globally" in order to cater to the needs of society such as Cultural and Environmental issues. - > To maintain the knowledge levels at par with contemporary competencies - > To comprehend the professional, ethical, legal, security and social responsibilities. - ➤ To aware that education is possession that cannot be isolated from the individual throughout their life - ➤ To communicate cogently with people from all walks of life. - > To demonstrate the capability and knowledge to modify the problem formulation and methods of solution based on the results to arrive at acceptable solution, independently

-CHAITANYABHARATHI INSTITUTE OF TECHNOLOGY(A) SCHEME OF INSTRUCTION AND EXAMINATION OF MODEL CURRICULUM
+CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY(A)

-I-Semester of ME (PS & PE)
+SCHEME OF INSTRUCTION AND EXAMINATION OF MODEL CURRICULUM I-Semester of ME (PS & PE)

-SEMESTER-I
+SEMESTER - I

-Scheme of Instruction Scheme S.No S.No Course Code Title of the Course Hours per week Durati on of Maximum Marks Credits L Т р SEE in Hours CIE SEE THI ORY 1 19EE C101 Power System Analysis 3 0 0 3 30 70 3 2 19EE C102 Power Electronic Converters 3 0 0 3 30 70 3 3 19EEE10X Program Specific Elective- I 3 0 0 3 30 70 3 4 19EEE10X Program Specific Elective- II 3 0 0 3 30 70 3 5 19MEC103 Research Methodology and IPR 2 0 0 2 25 50 2 6 AC-1 Audit Course-I 2 0 0 2 0 50 0 PRACTICALS 7 19EE C103 Power Systems Lab 0 0 4 3 25 50 2 8 19EE C104 Power Electronics Simulation Lab 0 0 4 3 25 50 2 TO TAL 16 0 8 - 255 570 18
+Scheme of Instruction Scheme of Examination S.No Course Code Title of the Course Hours per week Duration Maximu m Marks Credits L Т p of SEE in Hours CIE SEE THE ORY 1 19EEC101 Power System Analysis 3 0 0 3 30 70 3 2 19EEC102 Power Electronic Converters 3 0 0 3 30 70 3 3 19EEE10X Program Specific Elective- I 3 0 0 3 30 70 3 4 19EEE10X Program Specific Elective- II 3 0 0 3 30 70 3 5 19MEC103 Research Methodology and IPR 2 0 0 2 25 50 2 6 AC-1 Audit Course-I 2 0 0 2 0 50 0 PRACTICALS 7 19EEC103 Power Systems Lab 0 0 4 3 50 - 2 8 19EEC104 Power Electronics Simulation Lab 0 0 4 3 50 - 2 TO ΓAL 16 0 8 - 245 380 18